Making AI work has a lot to do with “getting things right” even before a project starts, including:

 It’s not important for AI project leaders to entirely understand the technical nuances involved in making an AI project come to life – but it is important for project leaders to come into an AI project with the expectation that they will pass carefully through all three of these stages.
 The phases of the process have unique milestones and goals, and allow project teams to avoid the risks of hasty integrations, and have sufficient time for iteration and tinkering as the application comes to life.
 Teams that lack this framework will have a much harder time gauging the effort required to complete a project, and a much harder time seeing projects through to successful deployment.

-In the next article in this two-part series, we’ll break down the 7 steps of the data science lifecycle individually, with a special focus on the non-technical elements of the process that lead to actual project success in business.
+In the next article in this two-part series, we break down the 7 steps of the data science lifecycle individually, with a special focus on the non-technical elements of the process that lead to actual project success in business.
+Read that article here: 7 Steps of the Data Science Lifecycle – Applying AI in Business.